 UCC graduate lands satisfying career in his field of study.

 Tom McNamara was guest speaker at this year’s Explore Engineering & Computing event.
-He was kind enough to provide an interview about his educational experience at the College.
+He was kind enough to provide an interview.

 What was your background before attending UCC?

 After graduating from high school in Days Creek, I attended Western Oregon State College.
 Unfortunately, I had to drop out after two terms due to family circumstances and certain life choices.
 Needing a job, I went to work in the lumber industry; first at C&D Lumber Company for 12 years, then Glide Lumber and Roseburg Forest Products Engineered Wood Products.
 I was trying to find something that would get me out of the mills and off shift work when North River Jet Boats offered me a position.
 They soon had a major reorganization of the company, and I was once again looking to make a change.
 My wife, a UCC employee, convinced me it was time to finally get an education.
 With her help, I registered at UCC the next morning.
 That decision changed my career and my life.

 What program did you graduate from and what led you to that?